-The financial statements have been prepared on a going concern basis as the trustees believe that no material uncertainties exist.
-The trustees believe even given the economic uncertainties due to the current worldwide position due to the Coronavirus, that the budgeted income and expenditure is sufficient with the level of reserves for the Charity to be able to continue as a going concern.
+The financial statements have been prepared on a going concern basis as the trustees believe that no material uncertainties exist and that the budgeted income and expenditure is sufficient with the level of reserves for the Charity to be able to continue as a going concern.
 The Charity has no borrowing and operates well within its stated reserves policy of maintaining a level that would permit the charity to cover business overheads for a period of at least six months in the case of unforeseen events.
 The trustees have considered the level of funds held and the expected level of income and expenditure for a period of 12 months from authorising these financial statements.